unawe/research/README.md

 # Research Data

-## Astronomers’ View on Education and Public Outreach
+### Astronomers’ View on Education and Public Outreach
+Data files for article:
+> .cvs
+> .spss